What Is a Two Flute End Mill, and When Should You Use It?

 Tip 4: Secure the Workpiece Tightly

 It’s not about “better”—it’s about “right for the job.”
-Here’s a side-by-side comparison to help you decide:
+Here’s a side-by-side comparison:

 Chip EvacuationExcellent (wide slots)GoodPoor (narrow slots)